hunyuan-kyc/kyc-sbt-contract/README.md

 ## Overview

 This project implements a KYC system where:
-- Users can request KYC verification using their ENS names (.hsk)
+- Users can request KYC verification using their ENS names (.hsk) and provide a hash of their personal data for privacy.
+- Whitelisted users can request KYC without fees.
-- Admins can approve/revoke KYC status
+- Admins can approve/revoke KYC status.
-- KYC status is bound to ENS names and cannot be transferred (Soulbound)
+- KYC status is bound to ENS names and cannot be transferred (Soulbound).
-- Multiple KYC levels supported (BASIC, ADVANCED, PREMIUM)
+- Multiple KYC levels supported (BASIC, ADVANCED, PREMIUM).

 ![Main Process](process.jpg "Main Process")
 ## Features